QuirozE/vqe/README.md

 ...
 ```

-Alternatively, a `requirements.txt` is also included to prepare to install the
+Alternatively, a `requirements.txt` is also included to install the
 dependencies using only `pip`.
 Read more about this [here](https://pip.pypa.io/en/stable/reference/pip_install/)